-There will no surprises that many travel bloggers told us the best places to visit Europe in winter are winter wonderland cities full of magical Christmas markets and snow covered mountains, fairy tale like castles and various scenes straight out of a Christmas movie.
-However if you are wondering where the warm places in Europe in December are, then you are luck because we also have a few recommendations on the best places for winter sun in Europe.
+There will be no surprises that many travel bloggers told us the best places to visit Europe in winter, are winter wonderland cities full of magical Christmas markets and snow covered mountains, fairy tale like castles and various scenes straight out of a Christmas movie.
+However, if you are wondering where the warm places in Europe in December are, then you are in luck because we also have a few recommendations on the best places for winter sun in Europe.

 Whatever sort of European winter getaway you are looking for, this post will show you some of the best European cities to visit in winter.

 Iceland is a stunning country, and a winter Europe trip means the chance to see the Northern Lights.
 While it is important to check road conditions to your intended destinations, a Europe winter vacation in Iceland is low season, so accommodations will likely be easier than during the peak season.
 However, the hours of sunlight will be limited each day.